Zarlik and Munglik: Uzbekistan

+Hasan and Zuhra

 Similarities have been noted between tale type 707 and the Uzbek tale "Хасан и Зухра" ("Hasan and Zuhra").
-In this tale, despite being married to 40 wives, the shah still hasn't fathered a son.
+In a version of the tale, published by Uzbek author Mikhail I. Sheverdin, despite being married to 40 wives, the shah still hasn't fathered a son.
 In his wanderings, he finds three sisters, daughters of a shepherd, talking among themselves: Nasiba, Gulbahor and Sulfiya.
 The youngest, Sulfiya, promises to give birth to twins, a boy named Hasan and a girl named Zuhra, both beautiful and smart.
 The midwife replaces them with two goats, puts the twins in a bag and abandons it on the road.
 Thankfully, they are saved by a coming caravan.
 Twelve years pass, and Hasan, now a youth, meets his father, the shah, during a hunt.
 The shah convenes with a wise old woman, who discusses with the monarch the truth of what happened to his twin children.
+In a review of Sheverdin's book, scholar Heda Jason classified the tale as type ATU 707.